BagalPrashant/Prashant-Portfolio/README.md

 * Analyzed large datasets within the pharmaceutical domain to identify operational bottlenecks and provided actionable insights that improved production timelines and quality control.
 * Used Python to clean and manipulate data from various sources, and integrated APIs to extract data efficiently for further analysis.

-Data Scientist Intern at Ai Variant (Nov 2023 - Mar 2024)
+Data Scientist Intern at Ai Variant (Oct 2023 - Apr 2024)

  1: [Oil Price Forecasting](https://github.com/BagalPrashant/Oil-Price-Forecasting)
 * Developed a Time Series forecasting model for oil price prediction as a Proof of Concept (POC) during an Internship.